Search programs

 Discover More Options

-This list features the top colleges’ best online communications degree programs nationwide.
-Each school featured is a nonprofit, accredited institution — either public or private — with a high standard of academic quality for post-secondary institutions.
+This list features some of the best online communications degree programs at top colleges nationwide.
+Each school featured is a nonprofit, accredited institution — either public or private — with a high standard of academic quality for postsecondary education.
 The programs on our list have been accredited by reputable organizations, such as the Higher Learning Commission and Middle States Commission on Higher Education, that assess the objectives, quality, and overall effectiveness of colleges and universities.

 By earning your communications degree, you’ll engage with an all-encompassing curriculum covering essential aspects of effective communication — including verbal and written communication, media literacy, public relations, and digital media.
-These programs provide transferable skills critical in every industry, like creating persuasive messages, engaging content, and utilizing social media platforms.
+These programs provide transferable skills critical in every industry, like creating persuasive messages, engaging content, and social media strategy.

 Students earning their undergraduate degree will typically take four years to graduate from these programs, while those seeking a graduate degree take less time, approximately two years.